fluid-music/fluid-music/demo/README.md

 # Fluid Music Client Demo Song

 This is a simple example of a composition created with the fluid music system.
 ```
 $ npm run link
 $ npm install
-$ template.js   # setup the session template
+$ ./template.js # setup the session template
 $ npm run watch # watch for changes in demo.js
 ```

-Save a `.tracktionedit` session file with
+Save session to `./sessions/demo.tracktionedit` with
 ```
-$ save.js
+$ ./save.js
 ```